-- they are held under a business model whose objective it is "hold to collect" the associated cash flows and sell; and - the contractual terms of the financial assets give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+• they are held under a business model whose objective it is "hold to collect" the associated cash flows and sell; and

+• the contractual terms of the financial assets give rise to cash flows that are solely payments of principal and interest on the principal amount outstanding.

 Any gains or losses recognised in other comprehensive income (OCI) will be recycled to the consolidated statement of profit or loss upon derecognition of the asset (except for equity investments at FVTOCI as detailed below).
-4. Significant accounting policies (continued)

-4.12.3 Subsequent measurement of financial assets (continued)
+4.15.3 Subsequent measurement of financial assets (continued)